BryanAgarUCD/README.MD/README.md

 <br>

-- 🌱 I’m currently learning Web Development and other programming languages
+- 🌱 I’m currently pursuing a masters in Computer science and looking for SWE graduate postions in the near future!

 - 📫 How to reach me **bryanagar1@gmail.com**